Usheninte/htmlpoems/README.md

 #### chocolates

-keep you joy
+keep you joyful
 but i
 have no sweet tooth
 even if, the first soul
 i ever brushed was a gem

-smelt upon me
+melt upon me
 sigh atop me
 keep it simple
 blunt and free